MikeAvgeros/escape-game/README.md

 ## Further Testing

 -   The game was viewed and tested on a variety of devices such as Desktop, Laptop, iPad, and a variety of Android and iOs mobile phones.

+-   The game was viewed and tested on a variety of browsers.
+    -   Chrome
+    -   Firefox
+    -   Safari
+    -   Opera
+    -   Edge

--   A large amount of testing was done to ensure that all pages were linking correctly.
+-   A large amount of testing was done to ensure that all links were working as expected.

 -   All action buttons were carefully tested to ensure they were linking to the correct node or scene.

 -   The story branches were carefully tested to ensure they don't create a loop.

+-   The project was submitted to the [peer-code-review Slack channel](https://code-institute-room.slack.com/archives/CGWQJQKC5/p1624179695306400) for review.

 -   Friends, family members and other Code Institute students were asked to review the site and documentation to point out any bugs, typos and/or user experience issues.

+## Testing Methodology

+Code changes were carefully tested prior to committing and pushing to GitHub.
+This was in an attempt to prevent faulty or broken code from being pushed to the repository or deployed to the live site.

 # Deployment